Ying Ruocheng: Personal life

 His wife, Wu Shiliang (1928–1987), was a translator, and his son, Ying Da, is also a noted actor.
 His grandson Ying Rudi is a noted ice hockey player.

 Ancestry

 His father Ying Qianli (英千里; 1900–1969) was a professor at National Taiwan University and Fu Jen Catholic University.
 His mother Cai Baozhen (蔡葆真) was president of Beijing Children's Library.
 His grandfather Ying Lianzhi (英敛之; 1867–1926) was the founder of Takungpao and Fu Jen Catholic University.
-His grandmother Aisin Gioro Shuzhong (爱新觉罗·淑仲) was a member of the Qing dynasty royal family and therefore related to Puyi the last Emperor of China.
+His grandmother Shuzhong (淑仲) was a member of the Qing dynasty royal family and therefore related to Puyi the last Emperor of China.
 His maternal grandfather Cai Rukai (蔡儒楷; 1867–1923) was president of National Beiyang University.